scipy-lectures/scientific-python-lectures/advanced/scipy_sparse/solvers.rst

 * mandatory:

-  A : {sparse matrix, dense matrix, LinearOperator}
+  A : {sparse array/matrix, dense array/matrix, LinearOperator}
       The N-by-N matrix of the linear system. b : {array, matrix}
       Right hand side of the linear system.
 Has shape (N,) or (N,1).